mattereppe/otupy/docs/source/ctxd/3_4_command_arguments.rst

      - ``bool``
      - 0
      - The response includes either only the name or all the details about the services and the links.
+   * - 3
+     - cached
+     - ``bool``
+     - 0
+     - If set, this flag asks to return cached info, without updating it from the authoritative source (faster to run, but may return outdated data).
+To be used for testing purposes.

 Command Arguments are optional, and a new one called “name_only” has been defined, which is not present in the Language Specification.